ShreyasheeSinha/Determining-Robustness-of-NLU-Models/README.md

 1. `--test_path`: Path to the file which has the testing data.
 The default path is `./data/multinli_1.0/multinli_1.0_dev_mismatched.jsonl`.
 2. `--batch_size`: The batch size for the model.
 Default value is 32.
 3. `--model_name`: The name or path to the directory of the model you wish to test.
 The default value is `roberta-large-mnli`.
+4. `--is_hypothesis_only`: Specifies if the model to be tested on the hypothesis only.
+5. `--predictions_save_path`: The file where the model predictions will be saved.

 Sample testing commands are: